Terms And Conditions

 8.4.1 Delay or Defective Performance by the Artist

-If the Artist appears more than 15 minutes late without justified reason, the Client is entitled to an appropriate reduction of the fee (proportional to the missed time, max.
+If the Artist arrives more than 15 minutes late without good cause, the Client is entitled to an appropriate reduction of the fee (proportional to the missed time, max.
 25%).
-In case of termination or complete inability to perform, the Client is entitled to terminate without notice.
+In case of abandonment or total inability to perform, the Client is entitled to terminate the contract without notice.

-If the Client violates essential obligations (e.g., late release of the location by more than 30 minutes, insufficient power supply, catering not provided), the Artist is entitled to postpone or terminate the performance.
+If the Client violates essential duties (e.g., releasing the venue late by more than 30 minutes, insufficient power supply, catering not provided), the Artist is entitled to postpone or cancel the performance.
 In this case, the Artist is entitled to the full fee, and the Client is liable for damages incurred.

 8.4.3 Definition of Defective Performance

-Defective performance exists if essential parts of the program are omitted without reason (e.g., desired song is not played).
+Defective performance exists if essential parts of the program are omitted without reason (e.g., an agreed requested song is not played).
 Subjective musical preferences do not constitute a defect.
+Since the Artist is not a cover artist, the non-performance of non-agreed cover songs does not constitute a defect.

-1. a) Force Majeure:In case of force majeure within the meaning of § 8.3 lit. b) (natural disasters, official prohibitions, pandemics, extreme weather situations), the contract becomes void without either party having claims for damages against the other.
+1. a) Force Majeure:In the event of force majeure within the meaning of § 8.3 lit. b) (natural disasters, official bans, pandemics, extreme weather situations), the contract becomes void without either party having claims for damages against the other.

-1. b) Cost Sharing for Travel Costs:Amounts already paid are fully refunded.
-Non-refundable travel costs that the Artist proves (e.g., non-cancellable tickets) are borne 50% each by Artist and Client, but at most up to 15% of the agreed gross total sum.
+1. b) Cost Sharing for Travel Costs:Amounts already paid are refunded in full.
+Non-refundable travel costs proven by the Artist (e.g., non-cancellable tickets) are borne 50% each by the Artist and the Client, but at most up to 15% of the agreed gross total sum.

-1. c) Proof Obligation:The Artist undertakes to transmit the proofs for the travel costs to the Client immediately.
+1. c) Proof Obligation:The Artist commits to submitting proof of travel costs to the Client immediately.

-1. d) Weather-Related Cancellation for Outdoor Performances:For outdoor performances without weather-protected area (tent, hall, or similar), the Artist reserves the right to cancel the performance or reschedule to a substitute date in case of bad weather.
-Cancellation is generally made up to 24 hours before the agreed performance.
-Decisive is a severe weather warning from warning level red of the German Weather Service (DWD) for the venue or an objectively unreasonable weather situation (e.g., prolonged rain, storm, extreme heat over 38°C, thunderstorm with lightning danger).
-In case of cancellation, a full refund of amounts already paid or rescheduling to a substitute date by mutual agreement occurs.
+1. d) Weather-related Cancellation for Outdoor Events:For outdoor events without weather protection (tent, hall, etc.), the Artist reserves the right to cancel the performance or reschedule it to a replacement date in case of bad weather.
+Cancellation generally occurs up to 24 hours before the agreed performance.
+Decisive is a severe weather warning starting at DWD warning level Red for the venue or an objectively unreasonable weather situation (e.g., continuous rain, storm, extreme heat over 38°C, thunderstorms with lightning risk).
+In case of cancellation, a full refund of amounts already paid or rescheduling to a replacement date by mutual agreement takes place.

-1. e) Relationship to § 8.3:The above regulations supplement § 8.3 lit. b).
+1. e) Relation to § 8.3:The above regulations supplement § 8.3 lit. b).
 Otherwise, the general regulations for justified cancellation by the Artist (§ 8.3) remain unaffected.

 9. Liability and Insurance